plewis/plewis.github.io/phylogenetics/lab-ape.md

     curl -O https://plewis.github.io/assets/data/yule.tre

-Tell R where this folder is using the <tt>setwd</tt> (set working directory) command.
-For example, I created a folder named <tt>apelab</tt> on my desktop, so I typed this to make that folder my working directory:
+Tell R where this folder is using the `setwd` (set working directory) command.
+For example, I created a folder named `apelab` on my desktop, so I typed this to make that folder my working directory:

     setwd("/Users/plewis/Desktop/apelab")

 (If you are using R Studio in Windows, you'll need to use the Windows-style path with the backslashes rather than forward slashes.)

-Now you should be able to read in the tree using this ape command (the <tt>t</tt> is an arbitrary name I chose for the variable used to hold the tree; you could use <tt>tree</tt> if you want):
+Now you should be able to read in the tree using this ape command (the `t` is an arbitrary name I chose for the variable used to hold the tree; you could use `tree` if you want):

     t <- read.nexus("yule.tre")

-We use <tt>read.nexus</tt> because the tree at hand is in NEXUS format, but APE has a variety of functions to read in different tree file types.
+We use `read.nexus` because the tree at hand is in NEXUS format, but APE has a variety of functions to read in different tree file types.
 If APE can't read your tree file, then give the package treeio a spin.
 APE stores trees as an object of type "phylo".

 ### Getting a tree summary